ritza-co/handbook/docs/onboarding/onboarding.md

 ## Some housekeeping

 - You will have at least weekly 1:1 meetings with Gareth or Sarah, and others as required to discuss your work.
+- Please do a [standup](../how-we-work/standups.md) every day briefly describing your goals for that day.
+Many of us do these at around 9AM, but depending on your agreed work hours for Ritza, do it whenever makes the most sense.
 - You should have a shared Google Doc for keeping notes during these meetings.
 You're encouraged to add any questions or things you want to work through in the meetings.
 See more at [https://ritza.co/handbook/how-we-work/one-on-ones/](https://ritza.co/handbook/how-we-work/one-on-ones/).
 - You should keep a basic timesheet recording how many hours you work per day, and on what projects.
 You can use [this template](https://docs.google.com/spreadsheets/d/1ScXlKUlj9Wz_bqUu4iuwpwqU8Xzzc8_qTQK_SZd1AWE/edit#gid=0) or something similar.
 - If you are an independent contractor, you need to [invoice us](https://ritza.co/handbook/how-we-work/invoicing-guidelines/), so make sure you are aware of the dates and details there to get paid.